ErkoRisthein/mailchimp-marketing-api-java/docs/ListsApi.md

         ListsApi apiInstance = new ListsApi(defaultClient);
         String listId = "listId_example"; // String | The unique ID for the list.
         String subscriberHash = "subscriberHash_example"; // String | The MD5 hash of the lowercase version of the list member's email address.
+This endpoint also accepts a list member's email address or contact_id.
         List<String> fields = Arrays.asList(); // List<String> | A comma-separated list of fields to return.
 Reference parameters of sub-objects with dot notation.
         List<String> excludeFields = Arrays.asList(); // List<String> | A comma-separated list of fields to exclude.
 Reference parameters of sub-objects with dot notation.
         Integer count = 10; // Integer | The number of records to return.
 Default value is 10.
 Maximum value is 1000